-Like nearly all the other temples in Kamakura, it underwent the many vicissitudes of fire, earthquakes, and politics, but is now restored as one of the cities most visited sights.
+Like nearly all the other temples in Kamakura, it underwent the many vicissitudes of fire, earthquakes, and politics, but is now restored as one of the city's most visited sights.

 In this area are Chojuji Temple (like Tokeiji, actually just to the west of the railway line), Ennoji Temple, and Meigetsu-in Temple.

-While actually part of neighboring Yokohama, only one stop further north of Kita-Kamakura, near Ofuna station (which serves both the Tokaido and Yokosuka lines) is the Josenji and the Taya Cave complex dating back to the 12th century and Kamakura's Golden Age.
-The elaborate caves contain 17 exercise halls, total 1,500m (i.e. just under a mile) in length and were built for the monks of the Shingon sect to meditate and fast in.
-The caves contain Buddhist statues, numerous wall and ceiling paintings and are supplied with ventilation shafts and water.
+While actually part of neighboring Yokohama, only one stop further north of Kita-Kamakura, about 2 km north and slightly west of Ofuna station (which serves both the Tokaido and Yokosuka lines) is Josenji Temple and its Taya Cave complex dating back to the 12th century and Kamakura's Golden Age.
+The elaborate caves (mostly tunnels rather than actual caves) contain 17 exercise halls, total 1,500m (i.e. just under a mile) in length and were built for the monks of the Shingon sect to meditate and fast in.
+The caves contain Buddhist statues, numerous intricate carvings on the walls and ceilings, and are supplied with ventilation shafts and water.

 In this area are Jorakuji Temple and Ofuna Kan'non Temple.